marshelton3/equity-metrics-dashboard/framework/sample_assessment_report.md

 ---

-*This assessment is based on the Operational Equity Framework, validated through analysis of 6,214 maternal deaths (2018-2024).
-Framework methodology and evidence base available at github.com/marshelton3/equity-metrics-dashboard*
+*This assessment is based on the Operational Equity Framework, developed through analysis of 6,214 maternal deaths (2018-2022, CDC WONDER data).
+Framework designed to evaluate policy effectiveness and predict organizational readiness for equity initiatives.
+Evidence base and methodology: github.com/marshelton3/equity-metrics-dashboard*